Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Polarization variance and scaled spin fluctuations

 For collisions of identical nuclei one has $\rho_A^{(n)}=\rho_B^{(n)}$ and Eq.~\eqref{eq:P2_full_app} reduces, up to an overall normalization factor, to the schematic relation \eqref{eq:P2_rho_main} given in the main text.
 The dependence on the one-body densities $\rho^{(1)}$ reflects the trivial variance of independent spins, while the terms containing $\rho^{(2)}$ encode genuine two-body spin--spin correlations, such as those induced by $\alpha$ clustering.

-To isolate nontrivial spin structures, it is useful to construct a baseline that only contains the global $J=0$ constraint of the nuclear ground state.
+To isolate nontrivial spin structures, we introduce a null baseline that enforces the global $J=0$ constraint and otherwise assumes no additional intrinsic spin correlations.
 Consider a single nucleus with mass number $A_{\text{mass}}$ and spin variables $s_i=\pm1$.
-Total angular momentum conservation implies
+In this simplified spin representation, the $J=0$ condition is implemented as

 Squaring this relation and taking an expectation value gives